-The presented concept of Connection Masquerading follows the de-centrally controlled relaying approach.
-For the remote SSs the relay provides all necessary procedures to setup transport and management connections so that the relay acts as a regular BS.
+The presented Connection Masquerading follows the decentrally controlled relaying approach.
+For the associated SSs the relay provides all necessary procedures to setup transport and management connections so that the relay acts as a regular BS.
 For the BS, the relay appears to be an ordinary SS, thus it can setup and release transport connections by means of the standard procedures.
 Beside the transport connections, the relay maintains its management connections.

-As an example Figure 3 shows connections of the masqueraded connection management.
-The relay station (RS) establishes its control connections to the BS.
+Figure 3 shows the connection setup of the masqueraded connection management.
+The relay station (RS) itself establishes the control connections to the BS.
 It uses these connections to exchange signaling information, such as connection management or periodic measurement reports.
 The relay in Figure 3 has also set up transport connections to receive and transmit data packets.
+These packets include data that is generated, e.g., by a customer that uses the relaying device as a regular SS.

-On the right side of the relay, the remote SSs have established management and transport connections to the relay station.
-The contention-based network entry process and the registration of a SS is handled by the relay itself.
-The backbone network, to which the relay communicates via its transport connections, assists the process of authentication and authorization.
+On the right side of the relay, the associated SSs have established management and transport connections to the relay station.
+The synchronization to the relay's periodic broadcast phase, the contention-based network entry process, and the registration of a SS is handled by the relay.
+The backbone network assists the process of authentication and authorization.
+The relay accesses the backbone via its transport connections.